-During 2009, the Investment Partnership requested redemptions of portions of its outstanding shares of the Apollo Asia Opportunity Fund with values of \$90.0 million, which were converted into liquidating shares issued by the Apollo Asia Opportunity Fund.
-The Investment Partnership also requested the redemption of an additional portion of its outstanding shares of Apollo Asia Opportunity Fund with a value of \$50.0 million effective December 31, 2009, which was converted to liquidating shares in January 2010.
+During 2009, the Investment Partnership requested redemptions of portions of its outstanding shares of the Apollo Asia Opportunity Fund with values of \$140.0 million, which were converted into liquidating shares issued by the Apollo Asia Opportunity Fund.
 The liquidating shares are generally allocated a pro rata portion of each of the Apollo Asia Opportunity Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any expenses incurred or reserves set by the Apollo Asia Opportunity Fund.
-During the year ended December 31, 2009, the Investment Partnership received redemptions of \$49.3 million from Apollo Asia Opportunity Fund and realized losses of \$3.9 million on the redemptions.
-At December 31, 2009, the liquidating shares of Apollo Asia Opportunity Fund had a fair value of \$49.9 million.
+During the three and six months ended June 30, 2010, the Investment Partnership received redemptions of \$1.9 million and \$45.1 million, respectively, from Apollo Asia Opportunity.
+At June 30, 2010, the remainder of the liquidating shares of Apollo Asia Opportunity Fund had a fair value of \$55.1 million.

-At December 31, 2009, the fair value of investments in Apollo Asia Opportunity Fund approximated \$158.6 million, 12.0% of the net asset value of the Investment Partnership, which resulted in a net life-to-date unrealized depreciation of \$(6.2) million.
-For the year ended December 31, 2009, the change in net unrealized depreciation was \$29.7 million, offset in part by realized losses on redemptions of \$3.9 million.
-For the year ended December 31, 2009 the Apollo Asia Opportunity Fund's performance was driven by real estate, oil and gas and conglomerate investments.
-Positive performance during 2009 was partially offset by weakness in sovereign bonds and by holdings in the infrastructure and agriculture sectors.
-On a country level, the primary contributors to returns were holdings in India and China, while holdings in Australia detracted from value.
+At June 30, 2010, the fair value of investments in equity of Apollo Asia Opportunity Fund approximated \$116.1 million, 8.2% of the net asset value of the Investment Partnership, which resulted in a net life-to-date unrealized depreciation of \$(2.1) million.
+For the three months ended June 30, 2010, the change in net unrealized depreciation was \$1.6 million, offset in part by realized losses on redemptions of \$0.1 million.
+During the second quarter of 2010, markets in Asia were confronted with issues of sovereign contagion, spikes in volatility and currency weakness.
+Despite these challenges, the Apollo Asia Opportunity Fund made select opportunistic investments and benefitted from the realization of its investment thesis on several holdings and from its macro hedges.
+During the quarter, the Apollo Asia Opportunity Fund's biggest performance contributors were holdings in the education, real estate and commodities sectors.
+Positive performance during the quarter was partially offset by weakness in holdings in the building materials and metals & mining sectors and in index linked holdings.
+Holdings in Malaysia, Hong Kong/Macau and China added the most value during the quarter while holdings in India detracted from value.
+For the six months ended June 30, 2010, the change in net unrealized depreciation was \$4.1 million, offset in part by realized losses on redemptions of \$1.5 million.
+For the six months ended June 30, 2010, the Apollo Asia Opportunity Fund's performance was driven by education, real estate and financial sector investments.
+Positive performance during the period was partially offset by weakness in holdings in the building materials and oil & gas sectors.
+On a country level, the primary contributors to returns were holdings in Malaysia, Hong Kong/Macau and India.